listenzcc/distributed_workers/long_time_connection/protocol.md

 - Start TCP Server by run *TCP Server*
 - Run *UI Sender* to simulate socket communication
 - You may see output of *TCP Server* like following, means Server has received all the information it will need in the project.
+- The server will send accuracy to client for test.
+- The server will send Runtime Errors for test.

     ```ruby
     [PASS] lixian-kaishicaiji: xiangxiangcishu=3